| |

 -A section of a large, toxin-free metal tube can be secured into the ground to hold the fire within.

--Bricks are good for surrounding bonfires.
+-Properly fired bricks can be good for surrounding bonfires.

 - Some stones work well, but different stones react differently to flame.
 Sandstone withstands heat pretty well.
+Do not use just any stone...
+SOME CAN BURST FROM THE HEAT!
+See below:

-!!!Some types of river rock can even explode!
-Use caution.
 Limestone, basalt, shale and granite can crack or disintegrate.
-Some people use an inner lining of brick and an outer ring of stone if they’re not sure what type of stone they have.
+Some people use an inner lining of brick and an outer ring of stone more for decoration if they’re not sure what type of stone they have.
+Check with your local fire district if uncertain.

 Campfire cooking

-Watch out: campfire cooking can become an addictive group activity.
+Watch out: campfire cooking can become addictive.

 - A cooking area somewhat apart from the main bonfire can be carved out and designated for hot coals as they become available.
 You can use it for holding items over to roast, or with a firepit grill.

-- You may want to obtain a utensil called a coal scoop for gathering the hot coals if you think campfire cooking will be a major part of your bonfires.
+- You may want to obtain a utensil called a coal scoop for gathering the hot coals if you think outdoor cooking will be a major part of your bonfires.
 It’s sort of like a kitty litter scoop only it’s fireproof and the best ones’ handles won’t heat up and burn your hands.

 - For flavorful campfire food, cut five inch (or so) twigs and thin branches from your fruit tree prunings, soak them in water for an hour, and toss a few over your hot cooking coals to deliciously flavor foods held over for roasting or cooked over them with a firepit grill.

 - For lighter, less elaborate fireside snacks, consider a twist on the typical roasted marshmallows by roasting heirloom apples or using a handheld popcorn popper made for campfires.
+See also our article on cooking outdoors.

 - Heirloom apples are delicious roasted whole.
 Sweet Sixteens have a natural spicy aroma that makes them a real roasted treat.
 Old English Russets are also rich with delicious flavor undertones.
 Stick a long roasting fork into an apple and cook it over hot coals until the skin burns and the apple seems to whistle from the inside.
 Remove it from the heat.
 When cool enough, peel off the skin and eat.